rennaarenata/la_lucie/README.md

 ## This "Malware" is still being updated

-*Short description: Starting from the worst project that you ever seen; one of the funniest project that you ever seen!*
+*TL;DR: Starting from the worst project that you ever seen; the best that you ever seen! (e fa già ridere così)*